Address Resolution Protocol

 When two routing protocols provide information about the same destination network, we must make a choice.
 You can’t go left and right at the same time.
 We need to consider AD or administrative distance.

 Administrative distance should be as low as possible.
 Directly connected routes have an AD of 0.
-Directly connecting it to your router makes sense since nothing is better.
-Because static routes are configured manually, they have a shallow administrative distance 1.
+Since nothing is better than directly connecting it to your router, it makes sense.
+Because static routes are configured manually, they have a shallow administrative distance of 1.
 You can sometimes override a routing protocol’s decision with a static route.

 Since EIGRP is a Cisco routing protocol, its administrative distance is 90.
 RIP has 120, while OSPF has 110.
 Because EIGRP’s AD of 90 is lower than OSPF’s 110, we will use the information EIGRP tells us in the routing table.